lwjglgamedev/lwjglbook-bookcontents-leg/chapter1/chapter1.md

             </plugin>
 ```

 Those libraries are placed under ```target/natives``` directory.
-We have also set up two profiles to set a property for the which will be used in the native dependencies declaration of each project.
-The profiles will set up the correct values for Windows and Linux OS families.
+We have also set up three profiles to set a property for the which will be used in the native dependencies declaration of each project.
+The profiles will set up the correct values for Windows, Linux and Mac OS families.

 ```xml
 	<profiles>